 Due to increased tensions, the last of the Walrus class boats was accelerated into service, being commissioned in Jan instead of July of 1994.
 All other classes were retired including the two Zwaardvis class boats which were decommissioned early.

-These four boats are excellent blue water SSKs which are extremely quiet due to an advanced tail configuration.
+These four boats are excellent blue water SSKs and are extremely quiet due to an advanced tail configuration.
 These boats are fast, quiet and deadly.

 |S808||Dolfijn||Active||Den Helder||Tied up|